 If you are 100% serious about learning how to prevent cold sores, then you’ll want to pay close attention to the information I’m about to share with you.

-When it comes to preventing cold sores with supplements, I HIGHLY RECOMMEND taking Immune Support, which is an organic formula that was scientifically engineered to boost your immune system and prevent the herpes simplex virus from “waking up” and causing a cold sores outbreak.
+When it comes to preventing cold sores with supplements, I HIGHLY RECOMMEND taking the Triangle of Health, which can SUPERCHARGE your immune system and prevent the herpes simplex virus from “waking up” and causing a cold sores outbreak.

 How To Prevent Cold Sores – Conclusion